 1. Help track your progress

-There’s two basic ways to track your progress in health and fitness:
+There are two basic ways to track your progress in health and fitness:

 - Food journals can allow you to assess nutritional adequacy for a particular day.
 For example, to see if you’ve had too much protein, too many calories, etc. simply write down your meals from the last 24-hours then utilize a Dietitian or calorie counter guide to study your dietary intake.
 This will allow you to determine your nutritional adequacy with a clearer outlook than just “winging it” towards your goals.

 - Journal your exercise and fitness sessions in an exercise log.
 For example, if you’d like a clear overview of your weekly fitness program it would be useful to keep a log.
 Write down information such as, steps made on a certain day and make comparisons to previous weeks.
 You can also calculate how many calories you’ve lost, or even how much your stamina has increased when you use a journal to record your progress.